rioto9858/dataviz-project/README.md

 * I am not sure how to get the geographic shapes to build up a map from this data.
 * I am not sure whether I can implement a map only based on the country name without the latitude and longitude.
-* I do not clearly know how to implement interaction elements on html.